JennyRamsay/coffee_shop_tracker/5_lab_and_homework_coffee_tracker.md

 **Custom Queries + REST** Write each of the following queries and connect them to an appropriate controller:

 ### MVP
-  * Get all the coffees harvested for a particular year
+  * Get all the coffees harvested with a particular strength
   * Get all the coffee shops stocking coffee for a particular region.
   * Get all the coffee from a particular coffee shop that's a specific age.